pwr-Solaar/Solaar/docs/usage.md

 Under normal usage Solaar creates an icon in your system tray.
 This icon is usually a battery icon showing the approximate battery level for your device with the lowest known battery level.
-If there are no battery information, then the icon is one of the Solaar icons.
+If there are no devices with battery information, then the icon is one of the Solaar icons.

 Solaar also has a main window.
-When it is invisible, click on the icon in the system tray to bring up the menu, and then click on a receiver or device in the menu.
+When the main window is invisible, click on the icon in the system tray to bring up the menu, and then click on a receiver or device in the menu to see information about that receiver or device.

 The following is an image of the Solaar menu and the icon (the battery symbol is in the system tray at the left of the image).
 The icon can